-The Rolling Drum sits in front of them with brightly colored balls.
+A toy like the Rolling Drum sits in front of them with brightly colored balls.
 When they touch it, it will roll just a little bit and make a pleasant clacking noise as the balls tap against each other.
 The key here is that the drum doesn’t roll too fast or too far.
 Your baby is motivated to move and will want to try to get that drum.
 If it rolls just a little bit, then they have a chance of figuring out some sort of movement that will get them closer.
 These attempts will slowly coordinate themselves towards crawling, eventually.
-The Rolling Drum is motivation to figure it out!
+The Rolling Drum from Level 3 of the Monti Kids® Program is motivation to figure it out!

 The real genius of this second educational toy is that it is free!
 Your six-month-old will be intrigued by what the Montessori curriculum calls “The Basket of Categorized Objects.”
 For this activity, you will find a small basket, suitable for a baby.
 Make sure there aren’t loose pieces or sharp edges.
 Then go to an area of your household (the kitchen is a great one), and select 5-7 baby-friendly objects to put in the basket.

 Because these are not toys that are tested by companies, you will want to be extra careful about what you choose, and also vigilant about keeping an eye on your little one while they explore.